-- ★3 EDSE 495 - ★3 chosen from Chart 2 Career and Technology Studies Minor Requirements - ★30 Advanced Standing for a minimum two-year certificate or diploma, or applicable provincial or federal journey certification, or degree required.
+- 1. ★3 EDSE 495 - ★3 chosen from Chart 2 Career and Technology Studies Minor Requirements - ★30 Advanced Standing for a minimum two-veal certificate or diploma, or applicable provincial or federal journey certification, or degree required.
 Contact the Department of Secondary Education for more information.

-Students must take EDSE 317 during the IPT\, which is normally offered in the Fall Term only

-Students must take EDSE 417 and 451 during the APT\\, which is normally offered in the Winter Term only
+Students must take EDSE 317 during the IPT\, which is normally offered in the Fall Term only.
+Students must take EDSE 417 and 451 during the APT\\,

-- (1) See overview of Career and Technology Studies Majors and Minors §75 4 3 - (2) Up to ★30 Advanced Standing can be granted for relevant provincial and federal journey certification, degree, or two-year certificate or diploma in Career and Technology Studies major categories.
-Contact the Department of Secondary Education for more normally offered in the Fall Term only.
-Students must take EDSE 417 and 451 during the APT\\, which is normally offered in the Winter Term only
+- (1) See overview of Career and Technology Studies Majors and Minors §75.4.3. - (2) Up to ★30 Advanced Standing can be granted for relevant provincial and federal journey certification, degree, or two-year certificate or diploma in Career and Technology Studies major categories.
+Contact the Department of Secondary Education for more